 The shear body of knowledge and content span multiple lifetimes of careers in machine shops (the first draft was published in 1914!), and the index for each logical section is many pages long.
 The Digital Edition companion is increasingly useful too.

-The latest edition with corresponding digital copy
+The latest edition of the Machinery's Handbook, with corresponding Digital Edition

 What sets the Machinery’s Handbook apart (it’s often called the Machinist’s Handbook, which somehow seems more appropriate since the machinist is the one who owns the handbook, but is nevertheless incorrect) is not just its sheer breadth, but also innate practicality.

-DNA of our Modern Mechanical World
+DNA of our Modern, Mechanical World

 Across thousands of topics it provides enough information to gain an understanding and then go out to the shop and deliver.
 Just as DNA is considered the "recipe for life" the Handbook is the DNA of our modern, mechanical world.